AI & Agents

 Use Cases:

-• Drafting Newsletters: Compiles class highlights and upcoming dates into a weekly update.
+• Drafting Newsletters: The agent compiles class highlights and upcoming dates into a weekly update and prepares it for your review before sending.

-• Scheduling: Coordinates parent-teacher conference slots via email back-and-forth.
+• Scheduling: Coordinates parent-teacher conference slots via email back-and-forth using real-time event handling for incoming replies.

-• FAQ Responses: Automatically drafts responses to common questions about homework policies or field trip details for your review.
+• FAQ Responses: Automatically drafts responses to common questions about homework policies or field trip details — the agent prepares the reply, you approve it.

 Student Benefits: